 Each year, solar installation costs continue to decrease — which is good news!
 But businesses and homeowners may be confused about whether they should go solar now or wait several years as the prices continue to diminish.
 Many variables affect the return on investment, such as the upfront cost and tax incentives.
 If the price trends endure, you can keep putting it off to save more money each year, but be mindful that the tax incentives are also diminishing and electricity cost continues to increase.
-In 2020, the Federal Investment Tax Credit (ITC) decreased from 30% to 26% and will continue to decrease each year through 2021.
-As of 2022, the ITC will disappear for homeowners and will only be 10% for businesses.
+In 2020, the Federal Investment Tax Credit (ITC) decreased from 30% to 26% and in 2023 it will decrease to 22%.
+Presently the plan is that as of 2024 the ITC will disappear for homeowners and will only be 10% for businesses.

 Factors Affecting the Best Time to Invest in Solar Energy

 If you’re questioning whether you should install solar panels now, ask questions like:

 - Does it make economic sense to invest now to save money in the long-run?

 The factors affecting your decision should include: